sentoz/loggie-docs-en/docs/reference/global/http.md

 !!! tips
-    It is generally recommended to open the http port. if Loggie is deployed in Kubernetes or containers, please pay attention to port conflicts when using hostNetwork, and whether the monitoring host is exposed to the public network and whether there are security risks.
+    It is generally recommended to open the http port. if Loggie is deployed in Kubernetes or containers, please pay attention to whether port conflicts exist when using hostNetwork, and whether the monitoring host is exposed to the public network and whether there are security risks.